mark-rand/message_board/README.md

 <ul>
 <li>BASE_URL - the URL where you're running the Flask APIs</li>
 <li>WIFI_SSID, WIFI_PASSWORD, COUNTRY - Your wifi details and the ISO code for your country e.g. GB</li>
+<li>ORIENTATION - 0 for no rotation, 1 for 180 rotation (I added this so that I could put the cable on the other side of my display)</li>
 </ul>
 <li>Copy the <code>dynamic_display.py</code> file to your Galactic Unicorn</li>
 </ol>